edeposit/edeposit.amqp.aleph/README.md

 system used in libraries to store meta-data about books and authors.

-You can read [some documentation](http://edeposit-amqp-aleph.readthedocs.org/cs/latest/), but for details, but that is based on acceptance test and not really actual.
+You can read [some documentation](http://edeposit-amqp-aleph.readthedocs.org/cs/latest/), but that is based on acceptance test and not really actual.

 Actual documentation can be found in docstrings in each <code>.py</code> source file.